kcaluya/UncertaintyPropagation/UserGuide.md

     ```matlab
     dim = 1
     ```
- 2. *beta*: The diffusion coefficient which determines the strength of the noise/randomness added to the system
+ 2. *beta*: The diffusion coefficient which determines the strength of the noise/randomness added to the system.

   ```matlab
     beta  = 1